-It has many amenities and programs going on throughout the year so if your timings right, you may get to participate in one of their unique ones.
+It has many amenities and programs going on throughout the year so if your timing is good, you may get to participate in one of their unique ones.

 If you're up for an outdoor play or concert, these events are also hosted out here at the Ranch.
 And naturally, this is one of the most beautiful places for a wedding ceremony.

-The Scenic Loop-Visitors Center is the perfect choice if you're not sure where you want to go.
-There are many places to stop and explore on the loop, with the Visitors Center being the first.
+As you'll see, there's many places to stop and explore on the loop, with the Visitors Center being the first one.